Skip to content

 source_type string Type of the calling service

-source_organization string Organization where the calling service's reporting workspace is located
+source_organization string Organization where the reporting space of the calling service is located

 source_status string Status of the calling service, ok/error